modphysnobel/modphysnobel.github.io/docs/vol-IV/vol-IV-chap-13-sect-3.md

 **Ph-1957** to Chen Ning Yang and Tsung-Dao (T.D.)
 Lee “for their penetrating investigation of the so-called parity laws which has led to important discoveries regarding the elementary particles”.

-*The Law of Parity Conservation and Other Symmetry Laws of Physics* by Yang
+*The Law of Parity Conservation and Other Symmetry Laws of Physics* by Yang.

 MLA style: Chen Ning Yang – Nobel Lecture.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Tue.
 18 Jul 2023. <https://www.nobelprize.org/prizes/physics/1957/yang/lecture/>